rahul1693/Bringing-Customers-Home/README.md

 Data:
 Training data – 28K rows and 184 columns
- i. convert_30 (boolean) – did customer purchased in next 30 days ii. revenue_30 (numeric) -  revenue from customer in next 30 days iii.
+ i. convert_30 (boolean) – did customer purchased in next 30 days

+ ii. revenue_30 (numeric) -  revenue from customer in next 30 days

+iii.
 Features- customer ID, country, past orders, past orders with no issues, quotes, visit and activities on website,  calls and emails with company, day since Enrolled and Net Promoter Score

-Holdout data – 30K rows and 182 columns
-includes features but not outcome variables for a different set of customers
+Holdout data – 30K rows and 182 columns - includes features and no outcome variables for a different set of customers